mehl/hapi-ecma-decorators/README.md

 I love decorators, and with esbuild supporting modern ECMAScript syntax starting from version 0.21, I am eager to embrace them in my projects.
 This package offers a seamless way to define routes in [hapi.dev](https://hapi.dev) using the new ECMAScript decorators.

+Unfortunately these are still only a proposal, so things may still change.

 ## Features

 - Define routes using class methods and decorators.